danReynolds/Personal-Site/_posts/2019-08-08-Public-Interfaces-In-JavaScript.md

     })();
     ```

+    * Pros: Prevents access/assignment to internal properties
+    * Cons: Once again makes clients access properties through functions

+    ---

-    We no longer specify the `writable` attribute, since it would conflict with the `set` attribute.
+    > Note: We no longer specify the `writable` attribute, since it would conflict with the `set` attribute.

 Next let's look at some options for controlling **Data Mutation**:

 1. **Spread Operator**: The spread operator `{...}`/`[...]` is a useful tool for making data immutable.

     ```javascript
-    // GeekPurse.js
+    // CreditCalculator.js
-    export default (function GeekPurse() {
+    export default (function CreditCalculator() {
         const calculateScore = function calculateScore() {
         console.log(bankAccounts, creditCards)
         }